Read summarized version with

 What is a software defined vehicle, and why is this concept important?

-In the traditional approach, the vehicle's functions depend on specific physical components.
-For example, if you need to upgrade an infotainment system of a traditional vehicle, you'd need to replace specific hardware components, such as the head unit or display screen.
+Software defined vehicle or SDV represents a fundamentally new approach to vehicle systems.
+In the traditional model, a vehicle's functions depend on specific physical components.
+For example, upgrading an infotainment system in a traditional vehicle requires replacing hardware components such as the head unit or display screen.

 traditional vehicle architecture